danieljhkim/Phi-Field-Framework/simpleVersion.md

 ![Alt text](assets/fig1.png?raw=true "Title")

 ### Time
 Well, your clock — your heartbeat, your atoms, your thoughts — everything depends on how much “room” particles have to move and vibrate.
-If the Φ-field is more compressed (like near a heavy object), the particles can’t move as freely, and they do things more slowly.
+If the Φ-field is more stretched out (i.e. when there is acceleration), the particles can’t move as freely, and they do things more slowly.

 That’s time dilation.